jleonard2099/LHG_CollegeBB/goals-prelim.md

 *** From WWW - "COURTSIDE COLLEGE BASKETBALL V4.2"
 *** From Code - "COURTSIDE COLLEGE BASKETBALL V4.1"

+[ ] Re-create all library code natively in BASIC

 [ ] Attempt first compilation of each game
 	[ ] bring in files from "misc" as needed
 	[ ] delete "misc" folder when done